-National institutions with a legislated mandate for National collection (defined below) and the National Archives of Australia (Archives) have developed this records authority to set out the requirements for keeping or destroying records for the core business of National Collection Access.
+Australian Government agencies that manage agency collections and the National Archives of Australia have developed this records authority to set out the requirements for keeping or destroying records for the core business of Agency Collection Access.
 It represents a significant commitment on behalf of each agency to understand, create and manage the records of its activities.

-This authority is based on the identification and analysis of the business of National institutions which have a legislated mandate to collect or take care of materials in the national interest.
+This authority is based on the identification and analysis of the business of Australian Government agencies that manage agency-based collections of materials, but which do not have a legislated mandate to collect or take care of a national collection in the national interest.
 It takes into account the relevant agency's legal and organisational information management requirements, and the interests of stakeholders, each agency and the National Archives.

-- National institutions are agencies whose primary purpose is to develop, maintain and provide access to a National collection in their care or custody.
-For example, the National Museum of Australia; the National Library of Australia; the National Archives of Australia - National collections are legislated collections of materials of national significance.
-For example, collection mandates as defined by the National Gallery Act 1975; the Australian Institute of Aboriginal and Torres Strait Islander Studies Act 1989; the Australian War Memorial Act 1980. - Agency collections are collections of materials held by an Australian Government agency that is not a national collection institution, that document or relate to the history of the agency for the purpose of interpreting and presenting this history to wider audiences.
+- Agency collections are collections of materials held by an Australian Government agency that is not a national collection institution, that document or relate to the history of the agency for the purpose of interpreting and presenting this history to wider audiences.
 Agency collections are not determined by their size, volume or extent.
-For example, an agency could manage a large and growing collection, such as the Australian Broadcasting Corporation, or manage a discrete historical collection within the agency, such as the network of defence force museums managed or supported by the Department of Defence.
+For example, an agency could manage a large and growing collection, such as the Australian Broadcasting Corporation, or manage a discrete historical collection within the agency, such as the network of defence force museums managed or supported by the Department of Defence. - National institutions are agencies whose primary purpose is to develop, maintain and provide access to a National collection in their care or custody.
+For example, the National Museum of Australia; the National Library of Australia - National collections are legislated collections of materials of national significance.
+For example, collection mandates as defined by the National Gallery Act 1975; the Australian Institute of Aboriginal and Torres Strait Islander Studies Act 1989; the Australian War Memorial Act 1980.

 The authority sets out those records that need to be retained as national archives and specifies the minimum length of time that temporary records need to be kept.
-This authority gives each agency that has opted-in (refer Application Note 3 below) permissions under the Archives Act 1983 for the destruction of the temporary records described after the minimum retention period has expired.
-Retention periods for these temporary records are based on an assessment of business needs, broader organisational accountability requirements and community expectations, and are approved by the National Archives on the basis of information provided by the relevant agency.
+This authority gives each agency that has opted-in (refer Application Note 3. below) permissions under the Archives Act 1983 for the destruction of the temporary records described after the minimum retention period has expired.
+Retention periods for these temporary records are based on an assessment of business needs; broader organisational accountability requirements; and community expectations and are approved by the National Archives on the basis of information provided by the relevant agency.